Castle Hill, Caprington: Antiquarian visit

 In 1895 the antiquarian John Smith recorded that the site may have been altered but was still a prominent feature that measured at the time 28 paces in diameter at the bottom, circa 15 feet on one side and circa 4.5 feet on the other.

 Moot hill

-Castle Hill was planted up in the 19th century as shown by OS map evidence and prior to that it was a prominent feature in the landscape suggesting that it was once the moot, court or justice hill and by association a gallow hill where a dule tree may have been located and where condemned male prisoners were executed, whilst females were drowned in a pit.
+Castle Hill was planted up in the 19th century as shown by OS map evidence and prior to that it was a prominent feature in the landscape suggesting that it was once the moot, court or justice hill and by association a gallows hill where a dule tree may have been located and where condemned male prisoners were executed, whilst females were drowned in a pit.
 The Castle Hill lies within the old Barony of Caprington that was created by Mary Queen of Scots in 1564 with its caput at the nearby Caprington Castle.
 Some records of the judgements of the Barony Court of Caprington are held by the National Archives of Scotland in Edinburgh.
 A pond is located slightly to the north, but it may be partly a flooded quarry although it is presently drained (datum 2019).